anjos/baker/README.rst

 To test the package, run the following::

-  $ ./bin/nosetests -sv --with-coverage --cover-package=backuper
+  $ ./bin/nosetests -sv --with-coverage --cover-package=baker

 Conda Builds